The Forensic genealogical case File of Meghan Markle's Ancestry

 "22 June 1860 838 men, 77 wives and 82 children of the 1st/22nd embarked at Dublin on 13 June 1860.
 The regiment disembarked in Malta on 22 June and replaced its linked battalion, the 2nd/22nd at Floriana barracks.
 The 1st Battalion was quartered in the Cottonera District, occupying the casemated barracks at Isola Gate, Polverista, Zabbar and San Francesco de Paola.
 Before the end of the year there occurred among them no less than 40 admissions for mild conjunctivitis.
 The majority of the cases occurred in the dry hot month of August and the following months from poor hygiene and lack of abundant water for washing.
 Maltese civil practitioners believed that the disease was often carried from person to person by the common house fly, which often infested the eyes of persons suffering from ophthalmia.
 They also held the view that the severest form was introduced into the islands in 1801 by British troops after the Egyptian Campaign.
 The disease entrenched itself in the village of Zejtun, which ever since had become notorious for the large number of chronically infected villagers.
 The reflection of glare from bare rocky surfaces was considered to be a predisposing factor in the origin of ophthalmia.
 Soldiers of the artillery and the 22nd Regiment in Malta did not wear peaks to their forage caps which exposed the eyes to the reflected rays of the sun.
 In 1860, the regiment had an average strength of 437 men, 662 hospital admissions (1515 admissions per 1000 of mean strength) with 4 deaths in hospital and 1 death out of hospital (11.44 deaths per 1000 of mean strength).
 The 1st/22nd Regiment had the highest ratio of admissions in the garrison.
 It had arrived in the island just at the commencement of the hot weather when there was usually a marked increase in the amount of sickness.
 Medical officers attributed this to the soldiers not being seasoned to the heat.
 It is now thought likely that sandfly fever or phlebotomus fever in non immune soldiers was to blame.
 During the four months (June to September) it furnished 169 admissions and 1 death from Common Continued fevers.

-Wonderful research uncovered by Fiona Fitzsimons and Helen Moss located the rare source of the marriage of Thomas Bird and Mary McCague at Donnybrook.
+Research uncovered located the rare source of the marriage of Thomas Bird and Mary McCague at Donnybrook.
 Mary's father is showing up as Francis McCue.
-Later spices show Mary may be of a Belfast origin.
+Later sources show Mary may had Belfast links.
 So we have more digging to do.
-Mary is showing as living in Merrion Strand in Dublin when she married Thomas Bird.
+Mary certainly lived in Merrion Strand in Dublin and she married Thomas Bird in Dublin.
 Fitzsimons and Moss found that Thomas died in around 1868 and Mary remarried anothe soldier William White.
-She would go on to have more children in Canada so the trail blazes on and instead of returning to England with the regiment, Mary forged a new path and started a new journey in New Hampshire in the US.
-Her death in 1885 shows a variance in age with census records but that is not uncommon.
-The specific details of the weather conditions were revealed during this time.
+She would go on to have more children in Canada so the trail blazes on and instead of returning to England with the regiment, Mary courageously forged a new path and started the new journey in New Hampshire in the US.
+Her death in 1885 shows a variance in age with census records but that is not uncommon..

 The Belfast of Mary's youth changed dramatically over the course of the second half of the nineteenth century.
 Newcomers to Belfast came from across Ireland, Scotland and England, but particularly from rural Ulster.
-It would therefore be important to check out the MCCAGUE connections in the nearby county of Monaghan as this county and especially TYDNAVET is the home to many MCCAGUES.
+It would therefore be important to check out the MCCAGUE connections in the nearby county of Monaghan as this county and especially TYDNAVET is the home to many MCCAGUES and just how the surname spread during modernity.

 Royal Avenue Belfast 1890-1900